Rails attachment_fu/Kropper Scaling Fix: attachment_fu_skip_resize

 Thumbnails will be generated at their defined resolutions regardless of the skip_resize flag.

-8 replies on “Rails attachment_fu/Kropper Scaling Fix: attachment_fu_skip_resize”
+8 responses to “Rails attachment_fu/Kropper Scaling Fix: attachment_fu_skip_resize”

 Hey.
 The Kropper is very KOOL…and I was hoping to give your plugin a try but the svn link is dead.
 Could you please update the link?
 Thanks in advance.